Advanced Diploma of Professional Screenwriting - 10678NAT

 Overview

 RMIT is the place to study for screenwriters wanting to break into the industry.
-It is also the place where filmmakers and production companies look for trained, talented and creative new writers.
+This advanced diploma is revered by industry, and graduates are well-regarded by filmmakers and production companies.

-Graduates can expect to work in diverse roles, ranging from screenwriters or editors to script developers in digital media or advertising.
+Graduates can expect to work in diverse roles, including screenwriters or script editors of feature films or series for TV networks or streaming services, or script developers for digital platforms.

 Guaranteed Pathway options available